-What is World Science Day for Peace and Development?Back To News
+What is World Science Day for Peace and Development?Back to stories

 This year’s World Science Day for Peace & Development fell on November 10th 2018.
 We have so many special days that are recognized almost every day and sometimes we may miss their meaning and importance.

 Peace is described as freedom from disturbance and a state of tranquillity.
 Development is described as the process in which something grows or changes.
 I personally like the word “grows”.
 You could ask yourself, what really is World Science Day for Peace and Development all about?

 It is the celebration of how science has impacted the “growth” of the world (there is that word again).
 Its main focus is to ensure that globally, society remains current with the fast-moving world of science, and our human impact on our beautiful world.

 As you may already know, Green Schools NS has a central mission to educate Nova Scotian youth about wasting less energy, and how our energy consumption can impact our world.
 So, when I was offering engagements to schools for the week preceding this important day, I made sure to mention it.
 I visited a new Green School on this UN recognized day.
 Kingswood Elementary recently joined our province-wide network of Green Schools this year (2018-2019) and were very excited to welcome me into their school and talk about why being energy efficient is so important.

 I started off a day of working with lower elementary, grades one and two, and they were great listeners and had insightful suggestions on different things they can do at school and at home to change their habits.
 Being young did not hinder them from noticing some of the steps in becoming energy efficient.
 Some ideas the students came up with were as follows: